jupyterhub/zero-to-jupyterhub-k8s/doc/source/getting-started.rst

 ------------------------------

-At this point, you should have completed *Step Zero* and have an operational Kubernetes cluster.
-You will already have a cloud provider/infrastructure and kubernetes.
+At this point, you should have completed *Step Zero* and have an operational Kubernetes cluster made available through a cloud provider/infrastructure.
+If not, see :ref:`create-k8s-cluster`.

-If you need to create a Kubernetes cluster, see :ref:`create-k8s-cluster`.
+You will use Helm and the JupyterHub Helm chart for your JupyterHub deployment.

-We also depend on Helm and the JupyterHub Helm chart for your JupyterHub deployment.
-We'll deploy them in this section.
-Let's begin by moving on to :ref:`setup-helm`.
+Let's get started by moving on to :ref:`setup-helm`.